 Have you faced any racism while traveling?
 How do you deal with it?

-What advice do you have for other minority travelers worried about racism/prejudice when they travel?
+What advice do you have for other travelers of color worried about racism when they travel?

 What was the moment you were like “Wow!
 I’m really doing this!
 This trip is real life!”?